GoesToEleven/golang-web-dev/022_hands-on/02/11_hands-on/readme.txt

 "\r\n"

 Look in your browser "developer tools" under the network tab.
-Compare the RESPONSE HEADERS from the previous file (folder 14) with the RESPONSE HEADERS in your new solution (folder 16).
+Compare the RESPONSE HEADERS from the previous file with the RESPONSE HEADERS in your new solution.